-You know you have a bad skin rash when you are all red and itchy, with small bumps or other changes in the skin’s color, appearance or texture.
+You know you have a bad skin rash or a skin allergy when you are all red and itchy, with small bumps or other changes in the skin’s color, appearance or texture.
 This could be visible on any part of the body.

 This is frequently caused by problems like psoriasis, allergies, eczema, insect bites, acne, sweating, among other factors.
 Irritation from shampoos, cosmetics, soaps or detergents can also lead to rashes.

-Rashes could also be triggered from underlying fungal, bacterial, or viral infections.
+Rashes or skin allergies could also be triggered from underlying fungal, bacterial, or viral infections.
 If you have a rash that persists, you should consult a doctor.

 Olive oil helps in healing and promotes skin renewal given it is packed with vitamin E and antioxidants.
 It also soothes the skin and reduces itching.